 Nuxe is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “NUXE does not test any of its products or raw materials on animals and thus complies with European regulations.
 NUXE is sold in China and tests on animals where required by law.”